Non-profit Art Venues' Online Exhibits Research and Advocacy Project

 Acknowledgment of service hours will be provided to students.

-2. A browser app has a window initially opened to a page in A-C D-G H-L M-Q R-S T-Z. The volunteer selects a museum tagged "limited descriptions of past exhibits, goes to the museum site, studies the site and finds the best email address.
+1. Select a museum tagged "limited descriptions of past exhibits, go to the museum site, study the site and find the best email address.

-4. TFAO records each sent email at A-C D-G H-L M-Q R-S T-Z through a new tag after the museum name saying: "(date of letter) rich content letter."
+1. TFAO records each sent email through a tag after the museum name saying: "(date of letter) rich content letter."
 This will signify that the museum need not be reached by another person.

 For information about other parts of this project please click here.